Frequently Asked Questions

 No. Even if you have an interview with a mentor, you may not be selected for the program.
 See the Selection Process page for more information.

-During the second phase, mentors from participating laboratories evaluate eligible applicants and may conduct interviews.
-It should be noted that not all applicants will be granted an interview.
-Mentors will recommend candidates for program selection and will facilitate the signing of a Partnership Agreement Form (PAF) with their chosen intern.
-Applicants should only sign one PAF; in cases where multiple mentors provide PAFs to a single applicant, the first PAF received by the program administrator will be considered valid.
-To proceed to Phase 3, the signed PAF must be submitted by the mentor to the program administrator.
+In Phase 2, mentors from participating organizations evaluate eligible applicants and may conduct interviews, though not all applicants will be interviewed.
+Mentors then recommend applicants for selection and issue a Partnership Agreement Form (PAF) to their chosen participant.
+Each applicant may sign only one PAF; if multiple PAFs are submitted, only the first received by the program administrator will be considered valid.
+To advance to Phase 3, the mentor must submit the signed PAF to the program administrator.

-In the third phase, the Partnership Agreement Forms are reviewed, and an official offer letter is sent to the DoD Program Office for approval.
-Once approved, the offer letter is forwarded to the selected applicant, who must sign and return it within two business days.
-It is imperative to note that an applicant who signs an offer letter but subsequently does not participate in the program may be disqualified from future program opportunities.
-While an acceptance letter may be issued before the completion of the background investigation, the candidate cannot begin participation until a favorable background check is confirmed.
+In Phase 3, Partnership Agreement Forms are first reviewed for accuracy and approval.
+Once verified, the student receives a congratulatory letter, followed by instructions to create an account in the onboarding portal.
+After the account is established, the official offer letter is issued.
+The student must sign and return the offer letter within two business days.
+Applicants who sign an offer letter but later decline to participate may be disqualified from future program opportunities.
+While an offer letter may be issued prior to the completion of the background investigation, participation cannot begin until a favorable interim background investigation has been determined.

 No. Students may only sign one partnership agreement.
-If you receive more than one interview, whichever mentor you sign a partnership agreement with will be the lab or host site you are assigned to.
+If you receive more than one interview, whichever mentor you sign a partnership agreement with will be the organization you are assigned to.

-No. If you sign an acceptance letter but then do not participate in the program, you are not eligible for following year participation.
+No. If you sign an offer letter but then do not participate in the program, you may not be eligible for the follow-on years of the program.

 Travel and Housing Questions

-The location of your internship will depend on which labs you select on the application and whether those labs select you.
-If you are selected, a welcome package will be sent that includes the exact lab location, travel arrangements, and housing for the internship program.
+The location of your internship will depend on the organizations you select in your application and whether those organizations select you.
+Once accepted, you will receive a welcome package with details about your assigned laboratory, travel arrangements, and housing for the program.

-The DoD program office will provide and book the housing.
-The housing is as near to the host site as possible.
+The DoW program office will provide and book the housing.
+The housing is as near to the facility site as possible.

-Housing is as near to the host site or lab as possible.
+Housing is as near to the facility site as possible.
 However, some housing is outside of bases and several miles away.
-We recommend carpooling with other students or other transportation (bus, walking, etc.), depending on how far the housing is from the host site.
+We recommend carpooling with other students or other transportation (bus, walking, etc.), depending on how far the housing is from the facility.

 Yes, housing will be furnished and include a kitchenette.